calhall/BlackWatch/README.md

 # BlackWatch
 The BlackWatch application was developed to encourage developers to implement attack awareness techniques into their applications.
-The following instructions should provide users the guidance required to set up a basic instance of the BlackWatch application.
+The following instructions should provide users with the guidance required to set up a basic instance of the BlackWatch application.

 ## Download the BlackWatch Application